luisccastillo/gimpfu-gallery/README.md

 # gimpfu-gallery
-A gallery for images created used the gimpfu-cartoon filter (scaled at max 20% their size)
+A gallery for images created using the gimpfu-cartoon filter (scaled at max 20% their size).
+The original images belong to the corresponding artists.

 #### Janez Podnar (Pexels)
 <p align="center">